Step 6. Specify Recovery Verification Options and Tests

 - In the Startup time section, specify the allowed boot time for the VM and timeout to initialize applications on the VM.

-- In the Boot verification section, specify when the VM must be considered to have been booted successfully:
+- In the Boot verification section, specify when the VM is considered to be successfully booted:

 - VM heartbeat is present.
 If you select this option, Veeam Backup & Replication will perform a heartbeat test for the verified VM.